9brada6/tabs-with-posts/development.md

 ### General

-- Put databases class in a new folder, with a new namespace.
 - There should be a function for human diff in Utilities.
 - Remove twrp_get_name and id from widget utilities.